sapegin/washingcode-book/manuscript/Naming_is_hard.md

 };
 ```

 We often change the logic but forged to update the names to reflect that.
-This makes understanding code much harder, and could lead to bugs when we later change the code and make wrong assumptions based on incorrect names.
+This makes understanding code much harder and could lead to bugs when we later change the code and make wrong assumptions based on incorrect names.

 #### Beware of abstract and imprecise names